CARE-SM/CARE-SM-Implementation/CSV/README.md

     * `protocol_id`: IRI-based identifier that is used the define the protocol identifier.
     * `frequency_type`: IRI-based ontological class that describes the frequency of `value` presence.
     * `frequency_value`: Numerical value associated with the `frequency_type`
-    * `agent_id`: GUID used to describe any agent that participates in the data entry
+    * `agent`: GUID used to describe any agent that participates in the data entry
     * `route`: IRI-based ontological class that describes the route of administration
     * `startdate`: the start date of the observation process
     * `enddate`: the end date of the observation process